Netsyms/uptime-kuma-server-health/README.md

 A Bash script that monitors system usage stats and alerts if they rise above configurable limits.

-Run via a cron job every minute.
+Checks disk free space, CPU load average, RAM usage, and ZFS pool health.

 ## One-line installer

 Copy-paste to install the script and push status to Uptime Kuma every 60 seconds.
-Then just edit `/opt/uptimekuma.sh` (if installed as root) or `$HOME/.local/bin/uptimekuma.sh` (if installed as user) to configure the `PUSH_KEY` and customize alert parameters.
+Then just edit `/opt/uptimekuma.sh` (if installed as root) or `$HOME/.local/bin/uptimekuma.sh` (if installed as user) to configure the `API_URL` and `PUSH_KEY` and optionally customize alert parameters.

 ### As root: